-- 13. It is not anticipated that local authorities will need additional resources to meet their duties under these new Regulations.
+- 12. The Regulations will, in line with the Children and Adoption Act 2002, broaden the scope of the complaints procedure and could give rise to additional local authority expenditure.
+Any additional costs will be met from within the resources provided for local authorities within the 'Children First' grant and in the revenue settlement. - 13.
+It is not anticipated that local authorities will need additional resources to meet their duties under the new Regulations and guidance.
 The overall intention is to secure improvements in practice within existing resources.
-Local authorities have had statutory duties to establish and operate complaints procedures since 1990.
-They have had duties since then to publicise the procedures among service users and the public - and they have had duties to train their own staff to use the procedures properly. - 14.
+Local authorities have had statutory duties to establish and operate complaints procedures since 1991.
+They have had duties since then to publicise the procedures among service users and the public and they have had duties to train their own staff to use the procedures properly. - 14.
 Under the new arrangements, authorities will no longer be responsible for operating the third or panel stage of the procedure.
 Local authorities will be able to re-deploy any modest savings they make at this stage to developing the quality of their practice in the two earlier stages. - 15.
 This change creates limited financial implications for the Assembly, which will have responsibility under the Regulations for running the new independent panel stage.
 The Assembly has concluded an agreement with the NHS Business Services Centre that the role will be performed on its behalf by the existing Independent Review Secretariat for the NHS albeit with a radically simpler procedure than the NHS one.
 This will have a recurrent cost from 2006-07 of £100k for the combined children's and adult's procedures.
 This will pay for the administrative costs of running the panel, as well as 'day fees' for the panel members.
-This funding will be found from within the Health and Social Care Main Expenditure Group.
+This funding will be found from within the Health & Social Care Main Expenditure Group.